Skip to main content

 The Department will advise you of the outcome of your Skilled Employer Sponsored Regional (SESR) (Subclass 494) visa application in writing.

-If your visa application is successful, you will be advised of:
+If your visa application is successful, you will be provided a PDF grant letter, which advises of:

 • your visa grant number

-• your visa conditions.
+• applicable visa conditions.

 If you are refused a visa, you will be advised in writing: